My Father's World, High School Level

 All items except the Victor Journey are available in a discounted package from MFW.

 World History and Literature continues in a similar fashion, covering world history from ancient Rome up to modern times along with geography.
-Required history books include those mentioned above for Ancient History and Literature that are used over the two-year span plus the MWF World History Timeline Book, two more sets of timeline figures from History through the Ages, and History of the World (a DK book).
+Required history books include those mentioned above for Ancient History and Literature that are used over the two-year span plus the MWF World History Timeline Book, two more sets of timeline figures from History through the Ages, History of the World (a DK book), and Rand McNally Historical Atlas of the World.

 For English, vocabulary activities are optional this year.
 Students focus their efforts on writing a research paper as well as other forms of writing along with their literature studies.
 Step-by-step instruction for the research paper is included.
 Resources required: Writers INC (grammar and writing handbook), Beowulf, Julius Caesar, British Literature (a parallel text), Practicing His Presence, The Pilgrim’s Progress in Modern English, A Tale of Two Cities (abridged), Silas Marner, Pride and Prejudice, Cry the Beloved Country, Hudson Taylor’s Spiritual Secret, The Hiding Place, Animal Farm, and In His Steps.
 As you can tell from the literature the course continues with a strong emphasis on developing a Christian worldview.